 Ken Edwards is the editor and publisher of Reality Street.
 In addition to his own Reality Street books, he has had numerous books of poetry and prose published by other presses.

 Born in Gibraltar, came to Britain in his teens, studied at King's College London.
 Spent 35 years living in London and working mostly as a journalist.
-Married Elaine in 1999, moved to Hastings in 2004, where he now lives, writes, runs Reality Street and plays bass guitar with The Moors and Afrit Nebula.
+Married Elaine in 1999, moved to Hastings in 2004, where he now lives, writes, runs Reality Street, co-runs Grand Iota and plays bass guitar with Afrit Nebula.

 Ken's Wikipedia entry is here.

 Ken's blog can be accessed here (including extended biographical and bibliographical information).

 Down With Beauty

 In a series of linked dialogues, dramatic monologues and short fictions, the themes of exile, the aftermath of war, paranoia, improvised music and nothingness are explored.
 The collection is completed with the full text of Nostalgia for Unknown Cities (see below), previously published separately.